The Mystery of Edwin Drood: The Trial of John Jasper

-On 7 January 1914 the Dickens Fellowship organised a dramatic "trial" in the King's Hall, Covent Garden, in which John Jasper stood accused of the murder of Edwin Drood.
+On 7 January 1914, the Dickens Fellowship organised a dramatic "trial" in the King's Hall, Covent Garden, in which John Jasper stood accused of the murder of Edwin Drood.
 Appearing as witnesses in "court" were five characters from the Dickens novel, as well as a jury and court officials, mostly played by writers, actors and other leading personalities of the day.

 G. K. Chesterton, best known for the Father Brown mystery stories, was the Judge.
-Author of The Complete Edwin Drood, J. Cuming Walters, led the prosecution, while W. Walter Crotch and Cecil Chesterton acted for the defence, with the latter’s future wife, Ada Elizabeth Chesterton (appearing under her pseudonym Miss J. K. Prothero) as Princess Puffer.
+The author of The Complete Edwin Drood, J. Cuming Walters, led the prosecution, while W. Walter Crotch and Cecil Chesterton acted for the defence, and the latter's future wife, Ada Elizabeth Jones (appearing under her pseudonym Miss J. K. Prothero) was Princess Puffer.
 Bransby Williams, well known for his stage monologues as Dickens characters, was Anthony Durdles.
 Authors and scholars Arthur Waugh, C. Sheridan Jones and Mrs Laurence Clay, played Crisparkle, Bazzard and Helena Landless respectively, while the part of John Jasper was taken by amateur actor Frederick T. Harry.

 Foreman of the jury was George Bernard Shaw.
 Other jurors were selected from a list of nineteen named in the programme.
 A copy of this, annotated by its original owner, suggests that the others on the jury bench were William Wymark Jacobs, William Pett Ridge, Tom Gallon, William de Morgan, Arthur Morrison, Raymond Paton, Francesco Berger, Ridgwell Callum, Justin Huntly McCarthy, Oscar Browning and William Archer.

 Proceedings were very light-hearted; Shaw in particular made wisecracks at the expense of others present.
-For instance, Shaw claimed that if the prosecution thought that producing evidence would influence the jury then "he little knows his functions".
+For instance, Shaw said that if the prosecution thought that producing evidence would influence the jury then "he little knows his functions".

 The jury returned a verdict of manslaughter, Shaw stating that it was a compromise on the grounds that there was not enough evidence to convict Jasper but that they did not want to run the risk of being murdered in their beds.
 Both sides protested and demanded that the jury be discharged.
-Shaw claimed that the jury would be only too pleased to be discharged.
+Shaw said the jury would be only too pleased to be discharged.
 Chesterton ruled that the mystery of Edwin Drood was insoluble and fined everyone, except himself, for contempt of court.

 Adaptations

 Films

-To date, there have been four film adaptations of The Mystery of Edwin Drood.
+There have been four film adaptations of The Mystery of Edwin Drood.